Overview of Artist in Residency at St Andrew’s Wesley United Church:

 Eligibility:

-Residency: $2000 a month plus budget for materials of $3000 for a minimum of 20 hours of community engagement a month, plus the hours required to create at least one significant art piece/project that involves/engages the church and the wider community.
+Residency: 2000 a month plus budget for materials of $3000 for a minimum of 10 hours of community engagement a month and participation in, at least, three Sunday morning services 4 (introduction, integrating/sharing their work, and farewell) in St. Andrew’s Wesley United.
 If possible, studio space will be set aside in the church for the artist.
-Use of the venue for practices, performances, or studio work will be provided in dialogue with St Andrew’s Wesley United.
-Regretfully we cannot provide a live-in space and artists will need to secure their own accommodation.
+Use of the venue for practices, performances, or studio work will be provided in dialogue with the church.
+Regretfully, we cannot provide a live-in space and artists will need to secure their own accommodation.

 Location: St Andrew’s Wesley United Church, 1022 Nelson street, Vancouver.